Military Leave

 Military Leave of Absence Law

-The law ensures those who serve their country can seek employment without discrimination for their service—including the right to return to their civilian employment, accrued seniority, and benefits.
+The military leave law ensures those who serve their country can seek employment without discrimination for their service—including the right to return to their civilian job and receive reinstated benefits, including retirement, paid time off, and health insurance as soon as they return to work.

 Returning to Work After Military Leave